HardRockLogic/ppi/README.md

 ```

 `cd` into directory you've cloned project to and run the installation script, by defalult it will copy compiled binary to `usr/bin/` as ppi, but you can
-pass alternative dirs (note that they should be present in $PATH) as arguments as well as renaming binary for example `usr/bin/ppi-calc`.
+pass alternative dirs (note that they should be present in $PATH to be executed with just name) as an arguments.

 ```bash
 # this will launch default script